navinnavneet/navinnavneet/README.md

 - 👋 Hi, I’m Navin Navneet
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently working as a Frontend developer at Agnext Technologies
-- 💞️ I’m looking for a front end job on React.js
 - 📫 How to reach me @ navinnavneet810@gmail.com

 <!---